tnbezue/yaooc/README.md

 delete, string class, vector, map, iterators, etc.

 It also adds features that are found in scripting languages.
 For example, the string class has methods such as split and chomp.
-It also allows == and != to match (or not match) a regular expession.

 To get an idea of the features, review the tutorial (doc/yaooc/tutorial).
 Each lesson is only one or two pages.
 The entire tutorial should take 30-45 minutes to complete.